 There was a suitable stock control system of medicines which were held on site.
 This ensured that medicines did not pass their expiry date and enough medicines were available if required.

-The practice need to review the way it records of NHS prescriptions are kept, recorded as described in current guidance.
-Post inspection the provider confirmed this was being undertaken.
+The practice kept records of prescriptions as described in current guidance.

 The dentists were aware of current guidance with regards to prescribing medicines.